AlinaGoaga/CV/README.md

 #### Problem solving

 I strongly believe that we're there is a will, there is a way.
 I stay focused on the challenge, come up with different action plans, evaluate the pros and cons and use a quick feedback loop to get to the solution that best addresses the issues at hand.
-The years spent in management have exposed me to several situations where I had to support my team in getting the best outcome, both for the client and the company, when problems arose.
+The years spent in management have exposed me to a large variety of situations where I had to support my team in getting the best outcome, both for the client and the company, when problems arose.

 #### Dual perspective